shubhu163/HHMI_Task/task2/README.md

 ## AI Assistance Disclosure

-- Codex (AI assistant) was used for code generation, script editing, debugging support, and README organization.
-- The core project direction, task planning, dataset-selection intent, and experimental decisions were defined by me.
+Codex was used to accelerate implementation, including drafting portions of the code, script editing, debugging support, and README organization.
+The overall approach, dataset selection, experimental decisions, and final validation of the submission were completed by me.